Ilgrim/z80emulater/README.md

      out (1), a
      halt

-This reads a single character from STDIN, and converts from lower-case to upper-case (with no error-checking)!
+The intention is that this program will read a single character from STDIN, and converts from lower-case to upper-case, with no error-checking, before outputting the result.

 Compile via [z80asm](https://packages.debian.org/z80asm), which will generate `a.bin`:

     z80asm ./sample.z80

-Launch via:
+Now you have the compiled file, `a.bin`, you can emulate it via:

     ./z80emulator ./a.bin
     Testing "./a.bin"...
-    port_in(1)
     a
-    port_out(1,65)
     A
     33 cycle(s) emulated.
     For a Z80 running at 4.00MHz, that would be 0 second(s) or 0.00 hour(s).